Hot Chocolatev14

 GraphQL IDE

 Next, click on Create Document.
 You will be presented with a settings dialog for this new tab, pictured below.
-Make sure the Schema Endpoint input field has the correct URL under which your GraphQL endpoint is available.
+Make sure the HTTP Endpoint input field has the correct URL under which your GraphQL endpoint is available.
 If it is correct you can just go ahead and click the Apply button.

 GraphQL IDE: Setup